 - They might reply: “kochira koso” (“No, thank you“).

-Why It Matters: These phrases show respect for the situation and the person, aligning with Japanese values of gratitude and harmony.
+Why it matters: these phrases show respect for both the situation and the person — perfectly aligned with Japanese values of gratitude and harmony.

 Non-Verbal Ways to Show Gratitude

 In Japan, saying “thank you” isn’t always about words.
-Non-verbal gestures play a huge role in expressing appreciation, especially bowing.
+Non-verbal gestures play a huge role in expressing appreciation — bowing in particular.

 Bowing: The Art of Respect

-- Casual Bow: A slight tilt (15 degrees) for quick thanks, like after saying “arigatou.”
+- Casual bow: a slight tilt (about 15 degrees) for quick thanks, like after saying “arigatou.”

-- How to Do It: Keep your back straight, hands at your sides (for men) or clasped in front (for women), and lower your head or torso.
+- How to do it: keep your back straight, hands at your sides (for men) or clasped in front (for women), and lower your head and torso together.

 Other Gestures

-- Smile: A warm smile can soften your thanks and make it more personal.
+- Smile: a warm smile softens your thanks and makes it more personal.

-- Nod: A quick nod can accompany a casual “arigatou.”
+- Nod: a quick nod pairs naturally with a casual “arigatou.”

 Example